Table of Contents

 update({'new': camera.value}) # we call the function once to initialize

-Useful template and workflow inspiration, but if I need some models really good, large scale traning on customization is a must.
+Useful template and workflow inspiration, but if I need some models really good, large-scale training on customization is a must.

-Basically this course is similar to above initial real-time detection.
+Basically, this course is similar to the above initial real-time detection.

-• turn of camera to demo model performance
+• Turn on the camera to demo model performance

-To re-train mobile-ssd model used in initial real-time detection, the tutorial is at https://github.com/dusty-nv/jetson-inference/blob/master/docs/pytorch-collect-detection.md
+To re-train the mobile-ssd model used in initial real-time detection, the tutorial is at https://github.com/dusty-nv/jetson-inference/blob/master/docs/pytorch-collect-detection.md

 cd jetson-inference/python/training/detection/ssd